 The company leases land and buildings for its retail stores.
 The leases of retail stores typically run for a period of twelve to twenty years.
+The lease of land typically runs for a period of one to eighty six years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.